 SportsGiants John Mara says free-agent class was 'mediocre' so Giants mostly passed Giants president and CEO John Mara speaks with the media regarding the end of the season at the Quest Diagnostic Practice Center in East Rutherford, N.J., on Tuesday, Dec.
 30, 2014.
 Photo Credit: Andrew Theodorakis By TOM ROCK email@example.com @TomRock_Newsday March 19, 2015 8:58 PM Print Share fbShare Tweet Email The Giants have not signed any big-time names in free agency this year.
 John Mara said that's partly because of the dearth of big-time talent in the market.
 "There were obviously some star players out there but for the most part I thought it was a mediocre free-agent class and I think a lot of guys got paid more money than maybe they would have in other years because there was a lot of cap room out there," Mara, the Giants president and CEO, said on Thursday.
 "I think the guys who we got will help us, but we still have a long way to go."
 Those guys -- the likes of Shane Vereen, Dwayne Harris, J.T.
 Thomas along with the re-signing of Mark Herzlich, Henry Hynoski and, on Thursday, tight end Daniel Fells -- have not generated much buzz.
 While other teams have been swapping, signing and cutting big names at a frenzied pace for the last week and a half, the Giants have mostly stayed out of the fray.
 "We added some depth, which I thought we needed," Mara said.
 "There weren't any big, splashy signings but I thought we helped ourselves.
 We've still got some holes to fill, but so far, so good with what we've done."
 Mara spoke at the PAL's William J. Duncan Center in Manhattan, where a $250,000 donation from his family helped renovate the building.
 Renovating a team costs much more.
 And the Giants did spend last year when they brought in more than $100 million worth of free agents.
 "You can't do that every year and, quite frankly, when you do stuff like that more often than not it doesn't work out," Mara said.
 "This game still comes down to drafting well, re-signing your own guys and then filling in in free agency.
 Every once in a while you might have a year where you have to spend big but, in my opinion and in our opinion, this was not the year to do that."
 Mara said the Giants did have a lot of interest in safety Devin McCourty, who ultimately resigned with the Patriots.
 And they made a call on Ndamukong Suh, too, but quickly realized he was too pricey for them.
 So instead they decided to Spackle some holes rather than rebuild the walls, even though those beams have supported two straight losing seasons.
 "You can't be comfortable when you are coming off 6-10," Mara said.
 "But I think I said after the season that if we could just get half of the guys back healthy and have a good draft I think we'll have a very competitive team."
 They're certainly not winning free agency.
 But, as Mara pointed out, they're not trying to.
 By TOM ROCK firstname.lastname@example.org @TomRock_Newsday Tom Rock began covering sports for Newsday in 1996 and has been the Giants beat writer since 2008.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.